jayBhagiya/Identity-verification-using-live-video/README.md

-# Identity-verification-using-live-video
+# Identity Verification using Live Video

-Identity Verification using Live Video
+This repo contains all the files for identity verification using live video feeds.